 Answer: (a) concentration of ions in solution

 Hope the information shed above regarding Case Study and Passage Based Questions for Class 12 Chemistry Chapter 3 Electrochemistry with Answers Pdf free download has been useful to an extent.
-If you have any other queries of CBSE Class 12 Chemistry Electrochemistry Case Study and Passage Based Questions with Answers, feel free to comment below so that we can revert back to us at the earliest possible.
+If you have any other queries about the CBSE Class 12 Chemistry Electrochemistry Case Study and Passage-Based Questions with Answers, feel free to comment below so that we can revert back to us at the earliest possible.

 By Team Study Rate